 If you are looking for real Vietnamese food in Berlin, this ought to be one of your first stops.
 The décor is also fun and beautifully thought out.
 Lunch menus run €6.50-€8, with taster menus running a bit more.
 Chen Che also features an extensive tea selection for aficionados.

 Address: Chen Che Teehaus, Rosenthaler Str.
 13, Mitte

 If you like Napoli style pizza, this place has your number.
 Particularly when cherry tomatoes are in season, the sauce is spot on.
 You’ll speak more Italian here than German.
 Lunch specials run around €6 with specialty pizzas (our favorite is the Papà Pane — thin crust, chunks of buffalo mozzarella, pomodorini, and big basil leaves) for €7-€9.
 House wine is decently priced at €4 a half liter.

-Details: Papà Pane, Ackerstraße 23 (Mitte)
+Address: Papà Pane, Ackerstraße 23 (Mitte)

 For thin crust traditional Italian and Tyrolian style pizza with bergkäse (German mountain cheese) and speck, head to Gasthaus Figl.
 Fun atmosphere, pleasant outdoor garden.
 A short but decent selection of beers on tap.
 Go early or make a reservation, as Figl fills up quickly.

-Details: Gasthaus Figl, Urbanstrasse 47 (Kreuzberg)
+Address: Gasthaus Figl, Urbanstrasse 47 (Kreuzberg)